Cholesterol is a waxy substance that is similar to fat. There are different types of cholesterol including:

 Reasons for Test

 This test is done to measure the levels of cholesterol in the blood.
 Abnormal levels of cholesterol are linked to an increased risk of plaque formation in blood vessels.
-This plaque formation can lead to heart attacks or strokes .
+This plaque formation can lead to a heart attack or stroke .
 The results will be used to estimate your risk of heart disease.
-For example:

 |Copyright © Nucleus Medical Media, Inc.|